JoyCuratoR/Swedish-Reading-Progress-Tracker/README.md

 For example, if you read 300 WPM and got 80% on your comprehension questions, your effective reading rate would be:
 300 × (80 ÷ 100) = 240 effective words per minute

-For context, many language learners at early stages might read at 40-50 words per minute or even slower.
+For context, many language learners at early stages might read at 40-50 words per minute (wpm) or even slower.

+<br></br>

+<b>What's the difference between Words Per Minute (WPM) and Effective Reading Rate (ERR)?</b>
+<b>Words per minute (WPM)</b> is a straightforward metric that measures how many words a person reads in one minute.
+It is typically used as a simple measure of reading speed.
+WPM counts the total number of words read, regardless of how well the material is understood or retained.
+It doesn't account for the comprehension or depth of processing of the text.

+<b>Effective reading rate</b> is a more nuanced metric that combines both speed and comprehension.
+It refers to how efficiently someone reads while maintaining a good level of understanding and retention.
+It takes into account the quality of reading (comprehension) along with speed.
+For example, a person may read a passage quickly but if they don’t understand or remember much, their effective reading rate may be lower.
+Conversely, if someone reads slowly but deeply understands the material, their effective reading rate could still be considered high.